juno-r1/sophia/README.md

-# sophia 0.2
+# Sophia 0.2

+Sophia is a high-level general-purpose procedural programming language oriented around the actor model.
+[Find more information here.](https://github.com/juno-r1/sophia/wiki)

-**Caution:** implementation does not match specification and is not suitable for release.
+**Caution:** implementation is untested and may not behave as expected.